dentarg/auth0-blog/_posts/2017-09-19-building-an-app-with-Nette-and-adding-authentication.markdown

 $html = $latte->renderToString('template.latte', $parameters);
 ```

 Latte has a set of standard filters.
-You can call a filter by using thhe pipe symbol.
+You can call a filter by using the pipe symbol.
 Check out the code below:

 {% highlight html %}
 {% raw %}